dustindoucette/Movie-Trailer-Rating-Program/README.md

 9. Select all of the relevant movie trailer frames which encompass the specified content.
 You will be given a new window for each box you selected in step 6 (if no boxes were selected, skip to step 10).
 Press `Finished`.

+    **Note:** you can select multiple frames at once by first selecting the start frame, then holding the shift key and selecting the last frame (all of the frames will be selected if the first frame was selected, or will become un-selected if the first frame was not selected).

 10. Select all of the relevant movie trailer frames which encompass the important scenes.
 Press `Finished`.

+    **Note:** you can select multiple frames at once by first selecting the start frame, then holding the shift key and selecting the last frame (all of the frames will be selected if the first frame was selected, or will become un-selected if the first frame was not selected).

 11. If there are more movie trailers to be reviewed, the name of the next movie trailer will be displayed.
 Press `Start Trailer`.
 This will bring the user back to step 6.